Phong Nha Cave

 In the afternoon, we continue discovering another cave called Dark Cave.
 There are plenty of exciting activities to do there.
-I was expecting for the zipline and it was not disappointed me.
-Deep inside the Dark Cave, mud bath is good fun and a unique experience that I have never done before.
-You can also do kayaking on Chay River, water is crystal clear then photo opportunities are endless.
-Entrance ticket is VND 450,000 per person and for me, it is reasonable with mentioned experiences.
+I was expecting the zipline, and it was not disappointed me.
+Deep inside the Dark Cave, the mud bath is good fun and a unique experience that I have never done before.
+You can also go kayaking on the Chay River.
+The water is crystal clear, and then photo opportunities are endless.
+The entrance ticket is VND 450,000 per person, and for me, it is reasonable with mentioned experiences.
 Dark Cave is a great place to cool off for those with good physical conditions.
-Still, it is not for everyone – kids or elderly.
-If you travel Vietnam family holiday packages 2018, Paradise Cave seems more suitable.
+Still, it is not for everyone – kids or the elderly.
+If you are planning to travel to Vietnam for family holiday packages, Paradise Cave seems more suitable.

-Another highlight of our Phong Nha trip is motorbike tour.
-One the way from Phong Nha town to Dark Cave, you will see mountains, river and cows and children – all create a picturesque scenery of the countryside.
-One the way back to town from Dark Cave, we ride our motorbike through the national park with lush trees, green and cool.
+Another highlight of our Phong Nha trip is the motorbike tour.
+On the way from Phong Nha town to Dark Cave, you will see mountains, rivers and cows and children – all creating a picturesque scenery of the countryside.
+On the way back to town from Dark Cave, we ride our motorbike through the national park with lush trees, green and cool.

-The best way to finish a day in Phong Nha is enjoying the sunset on Son River.
-We choose a coffee shop on the riverside with sunbath chairs and just lie there, sip a cup of coffee.
+The best way to finish a day in Phong Nha is to enjoy the sunset on Son River.
+We choose a coffee shop on the riverside with sunbath chairs and just lie there, sipping a cup of coffee.
 This kind of quiet and peaceful atmosphere is so hard to find in the city of Hanoi.
-When you end your trip in Phong Nha, you can either go back to Hanoi or travel onward to Hue–Hoi An with several hours ride by private car or public bus.
+When you end your trip to Phong Nha, you can either go back to Hanoi or travel onward to Hue–Hoi An with several hours ride by private car or public bus.

-After they filmed the movie Kong: Skull Island, Quang Binh and Phong Nha is now becoming a rising attraction.
+After they filmed the movie Kong: Skull Island, Quang Binh, and Phong Nha is now becoming a rising attraction.
 I understand that there are plenty of attractive destinations out there, yet Phong Nha is something different from other popular spots.
 Just go there before massive tourism knocks this place.
-Phong Nha Cave, Tien Son Cave, Dark Cave and Paradise Cave can be seen daily and not required to book in advance.
-Still, for if you would love to explore En Cave or Son Doong Cave, you will need to check available dates and book early.
+Phong Nha Cave, Tien Son Cave, Dark Cave, and Paradise Cave can be seen daily and are not required to book in advance.
+Still, if you would love to explore En Cave or Son Doong Cave, you will need to check available dates and book early.